apigee/apigee-go-gen/docs/render/mcp.md

 ### OAuth 2 / OpenID Connect

-If the **OpenAPI Description** defines a security requirement of type `oauth2` or `openIdConnect`, the generated API proxy includes a discovery endpoint to support the OAuth flow. 🔐
+If the **OpenAPI Description** defines a security requirement of type `oauth2` or `openIdConnect`, the generated MCP API proxy includes a discovery endpoint to support the OAuth flow. 🔐

 This endpoint serves the **Protected Resource Metadata** as required by the MCP specification.